CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-not-exist-block.md

 ---
-title: "Wait For Key In Collection to Not Exist"
+title: "Wait For Key In Collection To Not Exist"
-linkTitle: "Wait For Key In Collection to Not Exist"
+linkTitle: "Wait For Key In Collection To Not Exist"
 description: "Waits for a key in a collection to not exist."
 ---
 {{< figure src="/blocks/data-storage-wait-for-key-in-collection-block.png" alt="Icon" class="block-icon" >}}